Our fully online all modules course

-COVID-19: Temporary adjustments to DELTA Module Two
+The COVID-19 temporary adjustments for DELTA Module Two

 Assessed teaching practice on DELTA Module Two can take place in an online teaching environment, or via remote assessment.
+(Cambridge Assessment announcement) Click here to view the announcement which suggests that they are still subject to review.

 This applies to both internal and external assessments which can take place either in an online classroom space such as Zoom, or in an offline classroom which can be possible live-streamed and/or recorded for the benefit of tutors or external assessor.